Geometric-disentangelment Unlearning

-A second key distinction is scalability.
-UNSC and PGU require computing and factorizing per-class activation covariance matrices or full-dataset Grams for each layer, and SEMU requires per-layer SVDs of gradient or weight-sized matrices.
-For LLMs with hidden dimension $d \approx 4\text{k}–8\text{k}$ and hundreds of layers, these are $d \times d$ objects whose storage and SVD cost are prohibitive, especially when unlearning must be performed repeatedly and on top of existing SFT.
-Any “lightweight’’ approximation (e.g., collapsing outputs into a few pseudo-classes, dropping most layers, or heavily subsampling statistics) would deviate substantially from the original algorithms, making negative results difficult to interpret.
-GU is designed to avoid such $d^2$-scale computations: we never form activation or Gram matrices and never run layer-wise SVDs.
-Instead, we maintain a low-rank retain basis $B \in \mathbb{R}^{d \times k}$ in parameter space using streaming updates from retain gradients, and project forget gradients via vector-level operations $g_f^\perp = g_f - B B^\top_H g_f$ with $O(kd)$ cost under the optimizer metric $H$.
-This geometric layer introduces only a small overhead on top of existing unlearning algorithms (SimNPO, SatImp, WGA, NPO), which makes GU practically deployable at LLM scale.
+\paragraph{Scalability is the main practical barrier for LLM baselines.} A second key distinction is computational scaling.
+UNSC/PGU require computing and factorizing per-class activation covariances or retain Grams (often layerwise), and FG-OrIU/SEMU require repeated layerwise SVD-style operations over high-dimensional representations or gradient-derived matrices.
+For LLMs with hidden dimension $d\approx 4\text{k}$--$8\text{k}$ and many layers, these procedures involve $d\times d$ objects across layers, leading to prohibitive memory and factorization cost, especially when unlearning must be repeated across stages on top of existing SFT/preference tuning.
+Any ``lightweight'' adaptation (e.g., collapsing outputs into pseudo-classes, dropping most layers, or aggressively subsampling statistics) would deviate substantially from the original algorithms, making negative results difficult to interpret.